Mlomp: Demographics

 According to PEPAM, (Programme d'eau potable et d'assainissement du Millénaire), the commune of Mlomp has a population of 7,628 persons living in 1,062 individual households.

 Among the 24 villages of the community, three bear the name of Mlomp.
 These include the village of Mlomp Djibetene (480 inhabitants), Mlomp Djicomol (993 inhabitants) and Mlomp Kadjifolong (843 inhabitants), Mlomp Haer, Mlomp Etebemaye.
 The population is mainly Christian (80%), but it also includes animists (19%) and Muslims (1%).

 The Mlomp language takes the name of the area.

 Economy

-Main products produced in Mlomp include rice, wines, honey, fruit and vegetables, baskets, tapestries, fish, sea food, and cheptel.
+Main products produced in Mlomp include rice, wines, honey, fruit and vegetables, baskets, tapestries, fish, and sea food.